Employment At-Will: District of Columbia

 Federal law and guidance on this subject should be reviewed together with this section.

-- The District of Columbia recognizes exceptions to the employment at-will doctrine based on public policy considerations, but only if the public policy derives from required sources.
-See Public Policy Exceptions.
+- The District of Columbia recognizes limited exceptions to the at-will presumption, including written and implied contracts and public policy exceptions.
+See Employment At-Will Exceptions.

 - At-will employees in the District of Columbia challenging a discharge may file claims against their employers under tort theories, including intentional infliction of emotional distress and defamation, so long as the plaintiff-employee is able to satisfy an evidentiary burden.
 See Tort Considerations.